storj-archived/blog/content/post/community/getting-started-with-the-storj-v3-test-network-storj-sdk.md

 You can think of the Uplink as an ‘access point’ for your all of your object data.

 Set up your Uplink by navigating to the go/bin directory and running the following command in a new terminal window.
-This will configure your Uplink to communicate with the Storj Satellite bootstrapped in the storj-sdk:
+This will configure your Uplink to communicate with the Storj Satellite bootstrapped in the storj-sim:

 ```
 $ uplink setup --satellite-addr 127.0.0.1:10000 --enc-key [securekey]